-Peter Soares is Managing Director of Litigation in the Legal Affairs Department at American Airlines.
+Peter Soares (He/Him) is Managing Director of Litigation in the Legal Affairs Department at American Airlines.
 Peter oversees high profile and/or high exposure litigation as well as supporting the Latin America and Risk Management organizations at the airline.
 Prior to the airline industry, Peter was an attorney at Sonnenschein Nath & Rosenthal LLP (now Denton) where he focused on complex commercial and intellectual property litigation.
 At Sonnenschein, he furthered the firm’s diversity initiatives through his role with the Diversity and Mentoring Committees, as well as the firm Pro Bono Program.
 Peter received a Juris Doctor degree from University of California, Hasting College of the Law, a Master of Arts degree from the New School for Social Research and a Bachelor of Arts degree from McGill University.
 In addition to serving on AFC’s Board, Peter is the management sponsor and one of the founders of the American Pride Employee Business Resource Group’s New York Chapter.

-Julie O’Shaughnessy is a Business Development Manager at Amazon Web Services (AWS).
+Julie O’Shaughnessy (She/Her) is a Business Development Manager at Amazon Web Services (AWS).
 Julie works with enterprise customers globally to quantify the financial impact, both realized and potential of migrating to the cloud.
 She serves as Chair of Partnerships for Glamazon New York, Amazon’s LGBTQ Employee Resource Group.
 Prior to joining AWS, Julie was at Barclays Investment Bank with roles in Capital Markets and Chief of Staff to the Global Head of Corporate and Investment Banking.

 Julie was born and raised in New Hampshire and holds a B.A. in Political Science from the University of New Hampshire where she was Captain of the Women’s Soccer Team.
 In addition to serving on Ali Forney Center’s Board, she is an active volunteer for IMPACT Melanoma, having fundraised and completed four Boston Marathons.

-A native of New Orleans, LA; Keith has been a resident of New York City for over 14 years.
+A native of New Orleans, LA; Keith (He/Him) has been a resident of New York City for over 14 years.
 He serves as Director of Sales for the newly rebranded Prestige Custom Awards formally The Corporate Presence.
 His job affords him an opportunity to interface with such companies as; the NFL, ESPN, NBC and a number of investment banks globally.
 Keith holds a degree in Political Science and a minor in Philosophy from Pace University.
 A huge sports fan, who loves to travel and read Keith still finds time to be active in the gay sports leagues throughout the metro area.
 An active member for Marble Collegiate Church he also loves going to movies and the theatre.
 This foodie hopes to open his own restaurant one day.
 Having previously worked with several other LGBT nonprofits he is honored to serve on the AFC board of directors.

-Marti Gould Cummings is a NYC drag artist and political activist.
+Marti Gould Cummings (They/Them) is a NYC drag artist and political activist.
 Their work as a performer has taken them around the world entertaining audiences to sold our comedy cabaret concerts.
 Marti produced and starred in the hit Fusion television show Shade Queens of NYC and was award with the 2019 Glam Award for Entertainer of the Year.
 In 2018 they were included in OUT Magazine's OUT 100 Honorees list and were named by Newnownext as one of the 11 drag queens making the world a better place.

 Their work with AFC began almost a decade ago having worked on The Broadway Beauty Pageant, Oasis, DRAGS, APAT, and multiple other events and effort to bring awareness to AFC.
 In 2018 Marti was presented with The Luminary Award at APAT for dedication to AFC's causes.

-Anthony Hird is an attorney and Senior Vice President in Independent Compliance Risk Management at Citigroup.
+Anthony Hird (He/Him) is an attorney and Senior Vice President in Independent Compliance Risk Management at Citigroup.
 His area of responsibility includes Equity and Fixed Income Research ensuring compliance with various securities laws, as well as, safeguarding material non-public information from misuse and insider trading.
 Prior to joining Citi, Anthony worked at a fintech startup and earlier started his career at Lehman Brothers.

 After graduating from the University of Illinois at Urbana-Champaign where Anthony was an education major, he moved to New York City and graduated from Seton Hall University School of Law.
 Outside of work, Anthony is an Ironman triathlete and marathon runner.

-Mark Lane is a Director in Corporate Communications at Barclays.
+Mark Lane (He/Him) is a Director in Corporate Communications at Barclays.
 As Head of Internal Communications, Americas, he is responsible for all colleague communications relating to Barclays’ businesses in the region, including business promotion, management updates, client-facing communications, legal matters and C-suite messaging.
 He is also responsible for promoting the Americas businesses to colleagues across the globe.
 Mark is chair of Barclays' LGBT employee resource group.

 Mark previously held a variety of roles in media relations and internal communications at Barclays, having joined the firm from Lehman Brothers in 2008.
 At Lehman Brothers, he was a key member of the public relations team that handled the world's largest ever bankruptcy.

-Louis Miller was born in Seoul, Korea; many details of his birth are unknown.
+Louis Miller (He/Him) was born in Seoul, Korea; many details of his birth are unknown.
 He was adopted at the age of three-months-old and raised in a suburb of Philadelphia by his parents who were school teachers.
 He has one younger brother and a dog named Bruce Wayne.